 - the accused product must solve the problem of the invention with objectively equal means;

-- the skilled person must be able – based on his or her specialist knowledge – to find the technical solution of the altered version of the accused product as objectively equal; and
+- the skilled person must be able – based on their specialist knowledge – to find the technical solution of the altered version of the accused product as objectively equal; and

 - the skilled person must determine that the altered accused product is equivalent to the objective (literal) solution of the patent.

 A typical defence to an infringement allegation (e.g., by a cease-and-desist letter or an infringement complaint) is filing a nullity action before the German Federal Patents Court or opposition proceedings with the GPTO or EPO if the opposition window of nine months is still open.
 If an opposition (or a nullity action) is already pending, the alleged infringer may intervene or join in the pending proceedings.
 Such a party will be a full independent party to those proceedings.
-The infringement court, if a nullity action or an opposition is pending, will only determine the likelihood of whether or not that action will be successfully based upon a summary examination of the main attacks against the patent.
-Therefore, obviousness and inventiveness play only a subordinate role in the infringement proceedings.
+The infringement court, if a nullity action or an opposition is pending, will determine only the likelihood of whether or not that action will be successful based on a summary examination of the main attacks against the patent.
+Therefore, obviousness and inventiveness play only subordinate roles in the infringement proceedings.

-There are are a number of further available defences against an accused infringement, such as:
+There are a number of further available defences against an accused infringement, such as:

 - no right to sue (e.g., no proper assignment of IP rights);

 - lack of jurisdiction;